RedHatEdge/patterns/patterns/build-test-host-dcn-images-on-acp/README.md

-# Automated Creation of Virtual Machines and Application Installation
-This pattern gives a technical look at how the gitops service of an ACP can be used to both provision required infrastructure and configure the automation service to install applications.
+# Building, Testing, and Hosting Images for DCNs on an ACP or Hub
+This pattern outlines a solution for building, testing, and hosting DCN images on an ACP or hub, leveraging core services and built-in functionality.

+As the images that will be deployed to DCNs need to be built, tested, and ultimately hosted for consumption by the DCNs, a platform that can provide tooling and capability to meet the steps required to complete this process is required.

+This solution can be deployed centrally onto a hub, optionally using ACPs to mirror or cache the images, or can be deployed to ACPs themselves, depending on requirements.

 ## Table of Contents
 * [Abstract](#abstract)